-Gape worms Syngamus treachea roundworms infect the trachea (windpipe) of chicken.
-Adult worms live and lay eggs in the birds’ trachea; the eggs may be coughed out or into the oesophagus and swallowed in which case the hen passes the eggs in stool.
+Gape worms Syngamus trachea roundworms infect the trachea (windpipe) of chickens.
+Adult worms live and lay eggs in the birds’ trachea; the eggs may be coughed out or into the oesophagus and swallowed in which case the hen passes the eggs in the stool.
 The eggs hatch to larvae which infect chicken or enter simple carriers (intermediate hosts) such as beetles and earthworms.
 Symptoms include difficulty in breathing and gasping for air, hence the term gapeworm, culling and huddling and death due to suffocation.
 The condition can be controlled by giving Thiabendazole or Gapex in drinking water.

 prevented in scavenging chicken by using clean containers and drenching at 3- month intervals with Albendazole and Fenbendazole.

 Do not introduce new birds purchased from markets or given as gifts directly in to the flock.
 Keep them separate and observe them for at least one week.
 Sick birds should be confined away from the rest.
 Carcasses should be disposed of by burying at more than 3 feet underground.

 Viruses are the smallest germs and cause incurable viral diseases.
 They should be prevented by early vaccination.

 Newcastle disease is the most economically important and the only notifiable disease in chicken.
 It is spread by sick birds, dogs, wild birds and man.
 Symptoms include respiratory stress, lack of appetite, diarrhoea, nervous symptoms and high mortality.
 Sometimes death can be sudden without the symptoms (Fig. 7).
 Chicken that reach the tertiary stage showing nervous symptoms may survive but will always show lack of nervous co-ordination.
 The only way to protect chicken is by early vaccination.